Share this guide:

 You might think high value items are exclusively antiques and collectibles, and assume you don’t own any.
 But with high value items usually defined as anything worth more than £1,000, including electronics and gadgets like laptops, a majority of Britons own at least one.
 The most common high value items for which people seek insurance quotes are laptop computers, jewellery, bicycles, watches and television sets.

-policies come with single item limits, the maximum amount they’ll pay out for a single item.
+Most home insurance policies come with single item limits, the maximum amount they’ll pay out for a single item.
 This typically ranges between £1,000 and £2,500 on standard home contents insurance policies.
 Many high value items will be worth more than this, meaning you may not be able to claim for their full value in the event of damage or loss.

 You can add cover for these items on as extras to your home insurance policy, however.
 You’ll have to declare them separately on your policy and will pay more on your premiums for the cover.